Orientations of Morse flow trees in Legendrian contact homology: Introduction

 In the present paper we will combine the results in \cite{trees} with the results in \cite{orientbok}, where it is proved that Legendrian contact homology can be defined using $\Z$-coefficients, provided $\Lambda$ is spin.
-This corresponds to orienting moduli spaces of holomorphic disks in a coherent way and builds on the work of Fukaya, Oh, Ohta and Ono in \cite{fooo}, where they describe a way to orient the determinant line of the $\dbar$-operator over the space of trivialized Lagrangian boundary conditions for the unit disk in $\C$.
+This corresponds to orienting moduli spaces of holomorphic disks in a coherent way, and builds on the work of Fukaya, Oh, Ohta and Ono in \cite{fooo}, where they describe a way to orient the determinant line of the $\dbar$-operator over the space of trivialized Lagrangian boundary conditions for the unit disk in $\C$.
 Since the differential in Legendrian contact homology counts rigid pseudo-holomorphic disks, the orientation of the moduli space at a disk $u$ corresponds to a sign of $u$.
 That the orientation of the moduli space is coherent means that all these signs cancels in $\partial^2$, so that we get $\partial^2 =0$.

-The main result of this paper is the existence of a combinatorial algorithm for computing Legendrian contact homology with $\Z$-coefficients, using orientations of stable and unstable manifolds belonging to the Morse flow trees of $\Lambda$.
+The main result of the present paper is the existence of an orientation scheme for the moduli space of rigid Morse flow trees of $\Lambda$, which uses orientations of stable and unstable manifolds associated to the Morse flow trees together with combinatorial data from the trees.
+If $n>1$ then this scheme can be described by an algorithm which gives the signs of the trees.
+If $n=1$ we have partial results, but the author has not been able to compute some of the signs needed at the end of the algorithm.
 We refer to \cite{korta} for the explicit algorithm, in the present paper we focus on the analytical aspects of the proof that this algorithm indeed gives a coherent orientation scheme for moduli spaces of rigid Morse flow trees.
 This is a generalization and an extension of the orientation scheme described in \cite{kch} in the case when $\Lambda$ is the conormal lift of a knot in $\R^3$.